Skyline HS teaches recovery heart rate, improves PE student fitness

 “Rather than saying grades are based on effort, I can say grades are based on whether you’re getting your heart rate into the zone,” she said.
 “The kids know when their heart rate starts getting up, so if we’re in a game and there are kids who usually just stand around, you can see them start moving because they know that they have to be in the red for four minutes.
 You’ll see them sprint and try to get their heart rates up.
 It’s good to see them have a little self-motivation.”

 While the short-term reward for that motivation comes in the form of a grade, the long-term reward comes as well.

 “We want them to be able to determine what their fitness level is years from now,” she said.
 “You can always pick up a pencil a pair of running shoes.
 You don’t need a partner.
 You don’t need anything else.
 It’s a really quick way to stay in shape and being able to monitor your fitness level.”

 Skyline is the only school in Issaquah SD411’s 25-campus district with the heart rate monitors.
 Schellberg began teaching at Skyline in 2005 and changed her program to focus on heart rate in 2012.
-She used several different heart rate monitors before finding IHT’s chest monitors in 2015 and has since upgraded those – primarily through her departmental budget, to the Zone wrist monitors.
+She used several different heart rate monitors before finding IHT’s chest monitors in 2015, purchased by combining her PE budget and funds from the technology department and has since upgraded those – primarily through her departmental budget, to the Zone wrist monitors.
 Since she started collecting data, she’s seen consistent improvement in nearly every student throughout the school year.